Sharp Transitions for Subsystem Complexity: Complexity of Subsystems of Random Quantum Circuits

 Before we attempt the final step of the proof by inserting $k(t)$ into \autoref{eq:insert_koft_nagtnb}, we need to make sure that we do so in the regime where \autoref{eq:insert_koft_nagtnb} is a growing function of $k$, because \autoref{eq:koft_nagtnb} is a lower bound on $k$.
 Taking the derivative of \autoref{eq:insert_koft_nagtnb}, we notice that as long as $\na$ is a constant fraction greater than $1/2$ of the total system size $n$, then unless $k = O(2^{\na ^2})$, the derivative remains positive asymptotically.
 However, asymptotically, the complexity saturates before $k = O(2^{\na ^2})$.
 Therefore, we may safely insert \autoref{eq:koft_nagtnb} into \autoref{eq:insert_koft_nagtnb} to complete the proof of \autoref{thm:complexity_growth_na_gt_nb}, which says that the complexity corresponding to a subsystem of a depth-$t$ random circuit grows as

 \end{proof}

 \begin{proof}[Proof of \autoref{prop:rhosigma_moment}] First, we note that the Haar-averaged moments of $\tr(\rho\sigma)$ are bounded as

-as the distribution of states $U\ketbra{\vphi}U^\dagger$ for any fixed state $\ket\vphi$ is a state $k$-design.
-For a state $k$-design, the average of the $k^\text{th}$ moments of the states is equal to the projector onto the symmetric subspace \cite{harrowchurch}
+as the distribution of states $U\ketbra{\psi}U^\dagger$, for $U\sim\mu_H$ and any fixed state $\ket\psi$, is the Haar measure on the space of states $\mu_S$, induced from the Haar measure on the space of unitaries.
+For Haar-random states $\ket\phi\sim \mu_S$, the average of the $k^\text{th}$ moments of the states is equal to the projector onto the symmetric subspace \cite{harrowchurch}

 and where $P_\pi$ is a permutation operator on the $k$-fold space and $S_k$ is the symmetric group on $k$ elements.
 Applying this formula, we can compute the Haar moments of $\tr(\rho\sigma)$ as

 where, for a permutation $\pi\in S_k$, $\lambda(\pi)$ is the cycle type of the permutation, i.e., $\lambda\vdash k$ is an integer partition of $k$ given by $\lambda = (\lambda_1, \lambda_2, \ldots, \lambda_{\ell(\pi)})$ where $\ell(\pi)$ is the length of the cycle type of the permutation.
 As $\sigma$ is Hermitian, nonnegative, and trace-one, we have $\tr(\sigma^i)\leq 1$.
 As $\ell(\pi)\leq k$, we have the bound $\sum_{\pi\in S_k} \db^{\ell(\pi)} \leq k!\, \db^k$, from which we conclude that